census-instrumentation/opencensus-python/README.rst

 There are several things you can customize in OpenCensus:

-* **Blacklist**, which excludes certain hosts and paths from being tracked.
+* **excludelist**, which excludes certain hosts and paths from being tracked.
-  By default, the health check path for the App Engine flexible environment is not tracked, you can turn it on by excluding it from the blacklist setting.
+  By default, the health check path for the App Engine flexible environment is not tracked, you can turn it on by excluding it from the excludelist setting.

 * **Exporter**, which sends the traces.
   By default, the traces are printed to stdout in JSON format.
 You can choose